 CCCS was created to offer secular and holistic workshops, courses, and programs for continuing education of mental health professionals, as well as mental training open to the public for mental health and well-being.

-The development of contemplative creative workshops and professional training programs are designed for health professionals, therapists, coaches, educators, caregivers, and anyone in a helping profession interested in integrating contemplative creative approaches, practices, and interventions.
+The development of contemplative creative workshops and professional training programs are designed for health professionals, therapists, coaches, educators, caregivers, and anyone in a helping profession interested in integrating contemplative creative and bio-based approaches, practices, and interventions.

 To guide and empower people to cultivate self-awareness and confidence, learn to regulate thoughts and emotions, and connect with their inner wisdom and compassion to become their authentic selves, live in harmony in their relationships with others, and cultivate gratitude for the all beings and the planet.